 We scroll and scroll and scroll.

 I have a deep, visceral problem with what mass media has become, and how eager we are to consume it.
 Case in point: brainrot.
 It is the stupidest piece of content that has ever been produced and consumed by our species.
 We started off with “Italian brainrot”, and lately it has evolved into this AI fruit adultery saga with pornographic undertones.
 I apologize for what you are about to read: the cheating fruit harlot, Strawberrina, forever caught in the act of cheating with bananas… and boom, 350K likes on those reels.
-We have genuinely lost the plot.
+We have genuinely lost the plot and replaced it with noise.
 And they are engineered to keep your thumb scrolling.
 Mindnumbing digital opium.
 And we eat it like it’s the last meal.

 Brainrot isn’t just laziness.
 I wished it was that plain and simple.
 Brainrot is what happens when our attention is capitalized, the void opens and there is nothing meaningful to fill it.
 It is a symptom of a disease: spectacle and stimulation that no longer give us identity.
-It’s all there just to fill the void.
-And to me, this directly correlates to another symptom— the death of the third space.
+It’s all there to fill the void.
+But brainrot isn’t the disease.
+It’s a coping mechanism.
+The real issue is what happens when there is nothing else to reach for.

 The third space is the place that is not your home or your office.
-The bar, the park, the gym, the restaurant where the server knows you by name.
+The bar, the library, the park, the gym, the restaurant where the server knows you by name.
 The place where you exist without an agenda, without producing or consuming for others, just being among other people who are also just being.
 It is going extinct.
-The third space is now your car, Instagram or a Luma event you found on the discovery page.
-I have been on Hinge.
-I am not ashamed to admit this.
-I certainly don’t expect any of you SF techbros to rizz me up at a bar, Sex And The City style.
-(At least not the kinds that are my type.)
-So when the spaces where you might organically meet people disappear, you adapt… usually by handing another tech company your loneliness and letting them monetize it.

 And into that vacuum, the scroll arrives, offering stimulation without substance, spectacle without meaning.
 It fills the void without solving it.
 The loneliness epidemic is real, and it is not an accident.
 It is the direct consequence of building cities and economies that have no room for unmonetized human presence.

+If all of this sounds theoretical and abstract, it isn’t.
 Nowhere makes this more evident than the city I live by.

 I say this as someone fully implicated.
 I am as techbro as any other Asian-American software engineer who drives an EV and has opinions about foundation models.
 I drank the Kool-Aid, I just want to hold the half-full cup up to the light.
 I graduated last year and already feel behind.
 The rat race has gotten tighter while the finish line has gotten more blurry.
 You’re NGMI if you don’t catch up with tomorrow’s tech.
 There is no longer a clear path that says: do this, become this, mean something.
 There is only the pressure to keep up with whatever is shipping next, or be left behind by it.